Obliv-C is a simple GCC wrapper that makes it easy to embed secure computation protocols inside regular C programs.

 Samee Zahur, Mike Rosulek, and David Evans.
 Two Halves Make a Whole: Reducing Data Transfer in Garbled Circuits using Half Gates.
 In EuroCrypt 2015.
 Sofia, Bulgaria.
 26-30 April 2015.
 [PDF, 28 pages] [Code]

 Jack Doerner, David Evans, abhi shelat.
 Secure Stable Matching at Scale.
-To appear in 23rd ACM Conference on Computer and Communications Security (CCS).
+In 23rd ACM Conference on Computer and Communications Security (CCS).
 Vienna, Austria.
 24-28 October 2016.

 Secure Deep Learning